topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 14FE: FF FF

 ; Copied inside $4B70-$4BAF.
-; Init values for the alien control states A and B.
+; Init values for the alien control states A and B for 16 aliens.
 T1500:
 1500: 08 6C 09 60
 1504: 08 6C 09 60